asynkron/realtimemap-dotnet/README.md

 * [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) with configured connection to your cluster, e.g. Docker desktop
 * [Helm](https://helm.sh/docs/intro/install/)
 * [nginx ingress controller](https://kubernetes.github.io/ingress-nginx/deploy/) configured on your cluster
+* [Redis](https://github.com/bitnami/charts/tree/master/bitnami/redis) - used by the pub-sub mechanism

 The Realtime Map sample can be configured to use Kubernetes as cluster provider.
 The attached [chart](chart) contains definition for the deployment.
 You will need to supply some additional configuration, so create a new values file, e.g. `my-values.yaml` in the root directory of the sample.
 Example contents: